madskristensen/GitPull/README.md

 > When this setting is set to `false`, the extension is not being loaded at all.
 Only when the command is manually invoked will the extension load.

 ## Visual confirmation
-The Output Window will show the information about the `git pull` command and the status bar will indicate that the command was invoked.
+The Output Window will show the information about the `git pull` command.

 ![Statusbar](art/statusbar.png)